Edizhanssy/Finite-Cell-Method-1D/README.md

                       Figure 3: the solution from my the MATLAB model that I created

-Note: As you can see the even though the behaviour of the solutions are very close to each other the values are higher then the reference solution.
-I am still working on this issue to solve the problem.
-However, since it is an linear-static analysis, the behaviour that we get from both MATLAB and Python codes validates my approach compared to reference solution.
-Possible issue can be the fact that the model has some differences between them in terms of boundary conditions or properties even though the model in the both MATLAB and python codes are constructed very carefully.
+Note: As observed, although the behaviors of the solutions are very closely aligned, the values are higher than those in the reference solution.
+I am diligently working to address this discrepancy.
+It's important to note that, as this is a linear-static analysis, the congruence in behavior between the MATLAB and Python implementations and the reference solution validates my approach.
+The discrepancy in values may be attributed to subtle differences in boundary conditions or material properties between the models, despite meticulous construction in both the MATLAB and Python codes.

 # References